 Orange Rolls Recipe

-I have been making orange rolls for years!
-It’s tradition in our house to have orange rolls Easter morning and we look forward to it every year.
+I have been making orange sweet rolls for years!
+It’s tradition in our house to have them Easter morning, it’s something we look forward to every year.

 When I say, “Orange Sweet Rolls,” I mean ORANGE SWEET ROLLS!
 These sweet rolls have orange zest and orange juice in the filling AND the frosting!

-What makes this orange sweet rolls recipe better than others?
+What makes this orange rolls recipe better than others?

-- This recipe doesn’t take all day!
+This recipe doesn’t take all day!
 Because this sweet roll dough has at least 2 tablespoons of yeast, the dough rises fairly quickly.
 You don’t need to sit around waiting for the dough to rise.
 Note: these rolls don’t taste “yeasty.”
 Just want to put those worries to rest!
 This is my favorite dough recipe, it’s really soft and tender.
 You’ll love it!
 Promise.

 The orange filling is perfection.
 Perfect ratios of sugar, orange zest, and orange juice give these rolls the a solid *punch* of orange flavor.